onmyway133/Swiftlane/README.md

 Now we should have the executable `puma` in our project folder.

-Step 4: In our project folder, run `./puma` to see Puma in action.
+Step 4: In our project folder, run `./puma` to see Puma in action

 ```
 ./puma